gbrammer/grizli/README.rst

 ``Grizli`` has been tested in Python 2.7 within the "SSBX" Ureka distribution, available here: http://ssb.stsci.edu/ssb\_software.shtml.

+**Installation update (Apr 29, 2016):** Grizli has been tested within the newly-released `"astroconda" <http://astroconda.readthedocs.io/en/latest/>`__ environment, which should now provide the easiest way to obtain and maintain all of the external dependencies.

 .. code:: bash

     ### If you have the Github SSH key enabled